And The Winner Of Business Insider's Caption Contest Is ...

-Last week, we put out a call to Business Insider readers to submit their wittiest captions for this ad for Ajuda de Mãe.Vying for a $50 prize from Amazon.com and the honour of being dubbed BI’s wittiest reader, you sent in captions by the truckload.
+Last week, we put out a call to Business Insider readers to submit their wittiest captions for this ad for Top Cuts.Vying for a $50 prize from Amazon.com and the honour of being dubbed BI’s wittiest reader, you sent in captions by the truckload.

-The original caption was “An early pregnancy is no fairy tale.”
-With a record number of submissions, you guys trumped it.
-After sifting through over 200 entries, we found our winner.
+We learned many new things from your entries—including the fact that tonsurephobia means fear of haircuts—and after sifting through submissions, we have found our winner.

 Think you could do better?
 Check back on Sunday for next week’s contest!